Koszul property of Ulrich bundles and rationality of moduli spaces of stable bundles on Del Pezzo surfaces: Semistability for (iterated--)syzygy bundles of Ulrich bundles

-We use the above results to prove the following theorem the hypotheses of which for dimension $n\geq 3$ is satisfies for example when $X$ is a quadric hypersurface (Fano of index $n$ i.e. $(-n)$--subcanonical variety).
+We use the above results to prove the following theorem the hypotheses of which for dimension $n\geq 3$ is satisfied for example when $X$ is a quadric hypersurface (Fano of index $n$ i.e. $(-n)$--subcanonical variety).

 \begin{theorem} Assume $n\geq 2$ and $X\subseteq\mathbb{P}^N$ is ACM.
 Let $\mathcal{O}_X$ be $2$--regular and $\mathcal{E}$ be Ulrich with respect to $H$.
 Further assume $(2-n)H^n\geq H^{n-1}K_X+4$.
 Then for all $p\geq -1$ \begin{itemize} \item[(1)] $\mathcal{S}_p(\mathcal{E})$ exists, \item[(2)] $\mu_{H|_{X_i}}(\mathcal{S}_p(\mathcal{E})|_{X_i})\geq 2g$ and $\mathcal{S}_p(\mathcal{E}|_{X_i})$ is slope--semistable with respect to $H|_{X_i}$ for all $1\leq i\leq n$, \item[(3)] $H^0(\mathcal{S}_p(\mathcal{E}|_{X_i}))\otimes H^0(H|_{X_i})\to H^0(\mathcal{S}_p(\mathcal{E}|_{X_i})\otimes H|_{X_i})$ surjects for all $1\leq i\leq n$. \end{itemize} In particular, $\mathcal{E}|_{X_i}$ satisfies $(\textrm{Kos}_{\infty})$ for all $1\leq i\leq n$. \end{theorem} \textit{Proof.} It follows from adjunction that $H|_{X_2}^2+H|_{X_2}K_{X_2}=2g-2$ and consequently by \eqref{adjunction}, it is easy to see that the given inequality is equivalent to $H^n\geq 2g+2$.
 We proceed by induction on $p$.